Awkewainze/skyrim-mouse-holder/README.md

 # skyrim-mouse-holder
-This program centers the mouse while playing Skyrim to avoid accidently scrolling on secondary monitors.
+This program centers the mouse while playing Skyrim to avoid accidentally scrolling on secondary monitors.

 ___Only Supports Windows for now.___